move well | breathe well | live well

 - Optimal Foetal Positioning – normal presentations of baby within the pelvis

 Common Physical Responses to Pregnancy | When & How Yoga Can Help

 - The vital importance and influence of language

 - Holding a safe and supportive space for each woman in your class

-- Designing and teaching pregnancy yoga classes that nourish and support each woman
+- Designing and teaching pregnancy yoga classes that nourish and support

 - Using verbal and body language that is inclusive and reassuring

 - The role of yoga in helping women facing infertility issues